CMHASD/CrayStation_MicroObservatory/ChargingAndPower/README.md

 ## CrayStation Battery

-The Cray Station Battery Needs to hold enough charge for a full night observing
+The Cray Station Battery Needs to hold enough charge for a full night observing, we will almost certainly use a 12v deep cycle battery as these are easier to charge and monitor, and hold more energy for the money.

+e.g. 7AH 12v battery can deliver 84 Watts